PaulKinlan/paul.kinlan.me/content/en/2010-10-14-using-canvas-to-create-beautiful-custom-marke.markdown

 <p>The markers that I wanted to create had to be rectangular, with
 rounded corners, distinct colours and a number right in the centre.</p>

 <p>The first problem was how to create rounded rounded.
-I didn&rsquo;t have a
+I didn't have a
 lot of time for this but I used a lot of the code from
 <a href="http://js-bits.blogspot.com/2010/07/canvas-rounded-corner-rectangles.html">http://js-bits.blogspot.com/2010/07/canvas-rounded-corner-rectangles.html</a>
 as inspiration.
 This simply draws a nice rounded rectangle.</p>

 <p>The next problem to solve is how to create a nice range of colours
-that aren&rsquo;t the same but are consistent.
+that aren't the same but are consistent.
 This is where the new support for hsla (hue, saturation and luminance) support via CSS3 really pays off in a big way.
 Using RGB there is no simple way to find a suite of colours that have the same tone but are uniquely